-- LEDs pulse or LED flashes: system is armed. - One LED flashes at short intervals: A door, the hood or the liftgate is not properly closed.
+- ▶ LEDs pulse or LED flashes: system is armed. - One LED flashes at short intervals: Doors, the hood or the tailgate are not properly closed.
 Even if these are not closed fully, the remaining items are deadlocked and the LEDs pulse after approx. 10 seconds for approx. 16 minutes.
-Afterwards, one LED flashes.

-The interior movement detector is not activated.

-- LEDs go out after the vehicle is unlocked: No attempt was made to tamper with the car. - LEDs flash after unlocking until the key is inserted in the ignition, but for no longer than approx. 5 minutes: an attempt was made to tamper with the car.
+Afterwards, one LED flashes. - The interior movement detector is not activated. - LEDs go out after the vehicle is unlocked: No attempt was made to tamper with the - ▶ LEDs flash after unlocking until the key is inserted in the ignition, but for no longer than approx. 5 minutes: an attempt was made to tamper with the vehicle.